harshsri2208/Loud-N-Cloud/README.md

 - [x] District wise vaccination urgency estimation
 - [x] Risk visualization in different population region (high or low)
 - [x] Decision making on distribution of available vaccinations amongst districts (i.e. how many vaccines to deliver to which district in case a limited supply of vaccines)

+## Credits
+* The SIR model we devised was inspired from this project [infectious_disease_modelling](https://github.com/henrifroese/infectious_disease_modelling)
+* We have used the star admin react template for our dashboard.
+* We used the following d3.js template to draw the map of India. [choropleth map of India](https://bl.ocks.org/anilnairxyz/11190f144a89b54c6698699f3a83b315)

 ## Starware